leezh/autotile/README.md

 ![Preview](http://i.imgur.com/VR5Z7Up.png)

-This is an addon for the [Godot Engine](https://godotengine.org/) (currently the git version is requred) that allows automatic 2D tiling using RPG Maker's Autotile format.
+This is an addon for the [Godot Engine](https://godotengine.org/) (currently the git version is required) that allows automatic 2D tiling using RPG Maker's Autotile format.

 For more information on the format: